 - Temple cloister of the living goddess Kumari;

 - Thamel is very close to Durbar Square and you can walk without problems.
 It is full of all those things that you require during your stay such as restaurants, craft shops, trekking agencies, mountain shops, etc. Very dynamic and entertaining.
 Without a doubt one of the vital places to see in Kathmandu.

 - Baudhanath stupa is your paradise if you are attracted to the world of Buddhism and Tibet.
-Sitting in front of the stupa involves contemplating a constant coming and going of Buddhist monks.
-Prayers as background music and many pilgrims giving the regulatory laps to the stupa and rolling the prayer wheels.
+Sitting in front of the stupa involves contemplating the constant coming and going of Buddhist monks.
+Prayers as background music and many pilgrims give the regulatory laps to the stupa and roll the prayer wheels.